Please Join the PTA for the 24-25 School Year

 The county website includes info about our elected officials (like county judges, and commissioners) as well as county departments such as emergency services, law enforcement, and elections administration.

-The 88th Texas Legislative session is coming up in January-May 2023.
-As session approaches, CSE PTA will continue to grow our knowledge and skills so that we can effectively advocate for our students and our school.
+The 89th Texas Legislative session is coming up in January-May 2025.
+As the session approaches, CSE PTA will continue to grow our knowledge and skills so that we can effectively advocate for our students and our school.